Syracuse vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +20000

-- Oddsmakers rate Syracuse much higher (58th in college basketball) than the computer rankings do (86th).
+- Sportsbooks rate Syracuse much higher (58th in the country) than the computer rankings do (87th).

-- Based on its moneyline odds, Syracuse has a 0.5% chance of winning the national championship.

-- While our computer ranking puts Georgetown 210th in the country, the team's national championship odds rank is significantly higher, placing it 95th.

-- Georgetown has a 0.1% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Syracuse winning the national championship, based on its +20000 moneyline odds, is 0.5%.

 Check out all the futures bets available at BetMGM!